d1b1/d1b1.github.com/_articles/what-i-read.md

 {% include subStyles.css %}

-I have noticed that many startup founders often share that they are too busy to read.
-When I hear this statement, I understand it be a hedge.
+I have noticed that many startup founders often say they are too busy to read.
+When I hear this statement, I know the feeling, but understand it be a hedge.
 They are busy, and reading for fun is a beach activity.
 It can feel like a luxury.

-But.

-When founders talk to each other about what they read, I hear something very different.
+But, when founders talk to each other about what they read, I hear something very different.
 Founders read for effect and impact.
 They read to learn.
 A different mindset can change a go to market strategy.
 It can radically change how a founding teams approach their belief in what is possible.